typst-community/tytanic/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Make sure you've read the contribution guidelines, they are outlined in CONTRIBUTING.md.
-Keep descriptions on individual commits, link to issues in both commits and the PR description.
+  Please take a look at the contribution guidelines, they are outlined in CONTRIBUTING.md.

+  Heres the gist of it:
+  - Document each commit properly
+  - Squash fixup commits
+  - Link to issues you fix in botht he commit description and this PR description.
 -->

-See commit messages.

-Closes #??.